Gaurishh/coursera-scraper/ReadMe.md

 ### 6_final_data_gatherer.py

 **Overview**: This script performs the final step of the lead generation pipeline by extracting detailed contact information from the selected URLs.
-It uses Gemini 2.5 Pro to analyze website content and identify specific contact details including names, emails, phone numbers, and job titles, saving the results in structured JSON format.
+It uses Gemini 2.5 Flash to analyze website content and identify specific contact details including names, emails, phone numbers, and job titles, saving the results in structured JSON format.

 **Output**: Generates individual JSON files in `contact_info/` directory (e.g., `example.com.json`) containing structured contact information arrays with detailed contact records for each institution.

 **Quick Workflow**:

 1. **Contact URL Processing**: Reads the top 5 contact-focused URLs for each classified lead, scrapes and formats the content from these pages, and prepares comprehensive content for AI analysis of contact information.
-2. **AI Contact Extraction**: Uses Gemini 2.5 Pro with specialized prompts to analyze website content and identify specific contact details including names, email addresses, phone numbers, job titles, and departments.
+2. **AI Contact Extraction**: Uses Gemini 2.5 Flash with specialized prompts to analyze website content and identify specific contact details including names, email addresses, phone numbers, job titles, and departments.
 3. **Structured Data Storage**: Processes AI responses to extract contact arrays, validates and structures the contact information, and saves detailed contact records to individual JSON files for each institution.

 **Detailed Workflow/Algorithm**: